 Puget Sound Skills Center is a cooperative of the Highline, Federal Way, Tukwila, Tahoma and Fife school districts, ESC partners with the PSSC on collaborative programming.
 PSSC operates the Marine Technology Center (MTC) at Seahurst Park.

-Seattle Aquarium hosts the Aquarium Open House where high school students participate as volunteer leaders and translators.
-The Aquarium also provides salmon carcasses for Salmon Heroes.
-Volunteer Beach Naturalists often work at Seahurst Park in conjunction with ESC family programs.
+Seattle Aquarium hosts the Aquarium Open House for ESC’s New Futures and other after-school attendees where high school students participate as volunteer leaders and translators.

 Shinnyo-en Seattle Temple members give back to the community through service projects.